"

 • If we subtract the fat mass from the body weight we will get fat-free mass.
 Fat-free mass includes muscle, organs, blood, electrolytes, bone and body water.

-Once we separate this out we also need to understand that there are different kinds of fat mass.
-Every body needs a minimum amount of fat to function properly.
+There are also different kinds of fat mass.
+Everybody needs a minimum amount of fat to function properly.
 This is called the essential fat which is located within organs and tissues.
 The remaining fat is considered storge fat.
 It is located under the skin and around organs.
-As you learned in the lipid chapter, some storage fat is important to cushion and insulate our body and organs.
+Some storage fat is important to cushion and insulate our body and organs.

 A different way to categorize fat mass is to differentiate it by location in the body.